All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Sleep audit.
 A single night of poor sleep increases insulin resistance by 25-30% (University of Chicago research).
 Track your sleep with a wearable or simply log bedtime, wake time, and subjective quality.
 Target 7-9 hours with consistent timing.
 Eliminate screens 60 minutes before bed.
 Keep the room below 67 degrees F.

 Consider physician-supervised interventions.
-If your baseline labs show significant insulin resistance (HOMA-IR above 2.0), elevated inflammatory markers, or if you have substantial weight to lose, lifestyle changes alone may not be enough to break the cycle.
+If your baseline labs show significant insulin resistance (HOMA-IR above 2.0), improved inflammatory markers, or if you have substantial weight to lose, lifestyle changes alone may not be enough to break the cycle.
 GLP-1 receptor agonists can restore insulin sensitivity and reduce appetite while you build sustainable habits.
 Peptides like CJC-1295/ipamorelin support lean mass preservation and sleep quality.
 These interventions are most effective when layered onto a foundation of nutrition, movement, and sleep.

 What to Monitor